ImL1s/YsUGUI-Extension/README.md

  * Ver 0.1.1
   date:2016/02/03

-  - New Script ButtonSoundUGUI
+  New Script ButtonSoundUGUI

-  -Create a new folder: StreamingAssets,and new audioClip:buttonSound
+  Create a new folder: StreamingAssets,and new audioClip:buttonSound

  * Ver 0.1.0
   date:2016/02/03

-  -TweenAlphaUGUI
+  TweenAlphaUGUI